RuhtraX/BashsAndConfs_Pub/icewm/README.md

 - xkill (Alt+Ctrl+Esc) (Very fun to use, BTW)
 - screenshot-tool (Print) (For entire screen)
 - screenshot-tool (Ctrl+Print) (For selecting area to be printed)
+- Multimedia controls (Play-pause, Next, Previous) for Audacious using playerctl

 ### prefoverride uses fixed path for the background pic